colurw/flight_sim_GNN/readme.md

 This method of producing the next generation usually offers the advantage of being able to search across the entire parameter-space relatively effectively, but the reductive nature of hashing seems at odds with the finely-tuned innards of a neural network.
-Flight_Sim_GNN instead takes all the weights and biases of the network as its genome, and uses a less aggressive averaging function when crossing parent networks, instead of the biomimetic 'random cut-and-paste' approach traditionally implemented.
+Flight_Sim_GNN instead considers all the weights and biases of the network as its genome, and uses a less aggressive averaging function when crossing parent networks, rather than the biomimetic 'random cut-and-paste' approach traditionally implemented.

 Genetic algorithms have some disadvantages compared to typical machine learning optimisation techniques.
 Like real evolution, there is no guiding hand at work.
 Aiming to maximise fitness by competing against peers results in a random walk through the solution-space.
-Mutated children infrequently outcompete their patents, and it can take many generations before an improvement is seen, resulting in a much slower optimisation process than gradient descent, during supervised learning, for example.
+Mutated children infrequently outcompete their parents, and it can take many generations before an improvement is seen, resulting in a much slower optimisation process than gradient descent, during supervised learning, for example.

 ## The Genetic Algorithm